-CHS is a public charter school sponsored by the Okaloosa County School District on the NWFSC Niceville campus.
-Buildings 340 and 300 function as the primary facilities for CHS, and as such, they are configured to operate and are governed differently from the College.
+CHS is a public charter school owned and operated by NWFSC on the NWFSC Niceville campus.
+Buildings 340 and 300 function as the primary facilities for CHS, and CHS has specific procedures that apply to the high school's operations.
 College faculty who engage in CHS for supplemental work assignments or deliver service to the College through CHS classes are expected to follow CHS faculty guidelines.